joshbowling/que-libre/data/Perception-and-cocreation/WhatAreAllHumanEndeavors.md

-#What Are All Human Endeavors, As Revealed By Thinking About Science, Initially#
+# What Are All Human Endeavors, As Revealed By Thinking About Science, Initially #
+---
 Someone observes something through 1 or more of his/her 5 senses which they then describe.
 This is a memory -- I'll call this a description of the described.
 I'll also call it a shadow of the "real".
 This person interprets the shadow by cross-referencing a shadow/shadow-derivative database.
 If an incoming shadow isn't matched in the database, the person tries to do so morphically (where morphically could work computationally like image recognition or even so-called AI).
 These morphic shadows are derivative via the above process.
 So what are these processes?
 I can think of at least what follows.